 Consumers are increasingly sophisticated and will not fall for insincere attempts.
 They reward authenticity, strong leadership and outspokenness.
 What the company stands for has to cascade from top C-suite executives to the employees working on the ground and it cannot be mere lip service.
 Standing for everything means standing for nothing.
 The companies’ core values and beliefs have to be in the DNA of the organisation.
 62% of global consumers want companies to stand up for issues they are passionate about.

-One of my favourite examples is Pantagonia.
-Since the beginning, Pantagonia’s value proposition is to build quality products that are environmentally responsible and sustainable.
+One of my favourite examples is Patagonia.
+Since the beginning, Patagonia’s value proposition is to build quality products that are environmentally responsible and sustainable.
 They are explicitly against society’s overconsumption habits and propensity to throw away.
 They initiated the Worn Wear programme, which teaches consumers how to repair and fix their well-loved clothing and reinforced their deep roots in environmental responsibility.
-Famously on Black Friday in 2011, the ran a “DON’T BUY THIS JACKET” print ad in the New York Times to encourage people to rethink their rampant consumerism culture.
+Famously on Black Friday in 2011, they ran a “DON’T BUY THIS JACKET” print ad in the New York Times to encourage people to rethink their rampant consumerism culture.

-When asked about the opposing tensions between a profitable clothing business and their “buy less” message, Pantagonia reinforced their transparency by recognising that as a clothing company, they are not sustainable and understand that they have a responsibility to make the most environmentally-responsible decisions .
+When asked about the opposing tensions between a profitable clothing business and their “buy less” message, Patagonia reinforced their transparency by recognising that as a clothing company, they are not sustainable and understand that they have a responsibility to make the most environmentally responsible decisions.
 They recognise that they cannot change the current state of consumerism alone and have begun supporting start-ups in the clothing, food, energy and waste industries that are working towards innovative solutions.

-Although it may seem counter-intuitive for a successful profit-making company, Pantagonia has shown how companies can create economic value by integrating social responsibility into their business model.
+Although it may seem counter-intuitive for a successful profit-making company, Patagonia has shown how companies can create economic value by integrating social responsibility into their business model.

 Put your money where your mouth is

-Essentially, you have to put your money where your mouth it.
-The modern brands have to be akin to a verb – to take decisive action and stand for what you believe in.
+Essentially, you have to put your money where your mouth is.
+Modern brands have to be akin to a verb – to take decisive action and stand for what you believe in.
 This in turn will recast and deepen relationships with consumers that hold the same beliefs and values.

 Speak up and speak like a human being and your customers will reward you for it.